narengan/cis/administrating.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# Administrating your IBM CIS
+# Administrating your IBM CIS account

-IBM CIS provides many ways to administer your brand presence, your account security, and your support process.
-We recommend working through each of our administrative best practices to ensure that your customers and your content are best served by the CIS network.
+IBM CIS provides many ways you can administer your brand presence, your account security, and your support process.
+We recommend working through each of the administrative best practices listed in this document, to ensure that your customers and your content are best served by your CIS network.

 **Recommendations and best practices:**